DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-7_meshes.md

 11. Vertex Normal
 12. Mesh Face / Mesh Face Normal

 Meshes, on the other hand, are comprised of a discrete number of exactly defined vertices and faces.
-The network of vertices generally cannot be defined by simple ``UV`` coordinates, and because the faces are discrete the amount of precision is built into the Mesh and can only be changed by refining the Mesh and added more faces.
+The network of vertices generally cannot be defined by simple ``UV`` coordinates, and because the faces are discrete the amount of precision is built into the Mesh and can only be changed by refining the Mesh and adding more faces.
 The lack of UV coordinates, however, allows Meshes the flexibility to handle more complicated geometry with a single Mesh.

 ###Local vs Global Influence